rust-embedded/wg/rfcs/0000-shepherding.md

 Once a potential sponsor has been found, the project may be selected.

 ## Selection

-In order to move an issue from "proposed" to "selected", the proposer and sponsor should open a PR to add the project to the `projects/` folder in this repo.
-Items in this folder should be named `0000-project-name.md`, and should contain the following information:

-1. All contents from the proposal
-    * Original problem
-    * Relevance
-    * Desired Outcome
-    * What will be done?
-2. Who is the WG sponsor for this issue?
-3. Who else is working on this issue?
-4. If relevant, a link to the repository where work on this project is being done

 A project does not require full WG approval to be selected, only the sponsorship of one or more WG members.
 This member will be expected to provide status updates at the weekly Matrix meeting on the status of this project.
 If the WG member is unable to attend, they can delegate this responsibility as necessary.